nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to the address book.
+Adds a person to the FumbleLog.

 Format: `add n/NAME [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [b/BIRTHDAY] [g/GROUP]…​`